R&D Tax reliefs: R&D expenditure credit (RDEC) scheme: effect on quarterly instalment payments (QIPs)

 Also, once the company has submitted a return and made a valid RDEC claim, subject to there being no other liability (per steps 1-6 of section 104N), it could choose to use the credit to discharge future QIPs.
 These are likely to be QIPs for the following accounting period unless tax is overdue.

 As RDEC carries an effective date of the date of set-off, this affects the CT interest provisions so that generally interest will not accrue on any amounts that are due back to the company.
 There may be some instances where small amounts of interest will arise as a result of processing procedures.
 HMRC will not seek to recover these amounts.
-Companies should make contact with their customer relationship manager (CRM) if they have any concerns.
+Companies should make contact with their customer compliance manager (CCM) if they have any concerns.